“A place for everything and everything in its place.” — Unknown

 I love diatomaceous earth.
 The stuff works wonders on a lot of different things.
 It can be used to keep fleas off of your dog.
 A lot of people in my area sprinkle it on their yard to kill ticks and other unwanted critters.

-But you can also use it to help keep mites out of your chicken coop and it is totally natural to boot.
+However, you can also use it to help keep mites out of your chicken coop and it is totally natural to boot.
 Which is why I sprinkle it in the nesting boxes and on the coop floor.
-This way when my chickens dust themselves, they are putting DE all over them and deterring pests from climbing on them.
+This way when my chickens dust themselves, they are putting diatomaceous earth all over them and deterring pests from climbing on them.

-Also, I worm my chickens with DE a few times a year.
-Basically, when you begin to see poop on your eggs a lot, then you know it is time to worm them.
+Also, I worm my chickens with diatomaceous earth a few times a year.
+When you begin to see poop on your eggs a lot, then you know it is time to worm them.

-So a lot of times when I am cleaning out their coop, I will sprinkle DE inside their food as well.
+A lot of times when I am cleaning out their coop, I will sprinkle diatomaceous earth inside their food as well.
 Then they eat it and naturally worm themselves.

-As you can tell, sprinkling DE is something that has a ton of benefits, is very natural, and should be included when cleaning out your coop because it helps keep everything and everyone maintained and healthy.
+As you can tell, sprinkling diatomaceous earth is something that has a lot of benefits, is very natural, and should be included when cleaning out your coop because it helps keep everything and everyone maintained and healthy.

 5. A Clean Buffet